Which One Goes First X Or Y

 Applications Across Disciplines

 The (x, y) convention is not just a theoretical concept confined to mathematics textbooks.
 It permeates countless applications across a wide range of disciplines.
-In computer graphics, for instance, every pixel on your screen is defined by its (x, y) coordinates.
+Now, in computer graphics, for instance, every pixel on your screen is defined by its (x, y) coordinates.
 From simple line drawings to complex 3D models, the accurate representation and manipulation of coordinates are essential for creating visual content.

 In geographic information systems (GIS), maps and spatial data are represented using coordinate systems.
 Latitude and longitude, while technically angles, are used to define locations on the Earth's surface, essentially providing a 2D coordinate system (or a 3D system if you consider altitude).
 The consistent use of coordinate systems allows for the integration and analysis of spatial data from various sources, enabling applications such as urban planning, environmental monitoring, and navigation.